-They are about £7-8 each, and we splashed out and bought them all as they are playable in individual missions as well.
+They are small purchase each, and we splashed out and bought them all as they are playable in individual missions as well.
 But they are by no means necessary.
-Also available though, is a standalone campaign book called Heirs of Blood which instantly refreshes the base game narrative for around £15 and again, is centred around the Farrow family, meaning many of the Lieutenant model expansions can be used here too.
+Also available though, is a standalone campaign book called Heirs of Blood which instantly refreshes the base game narrative and again, is centred around the Farrow family, meaning many of the Lieutenant model expansions can be used here too.

 Positives and some Negatives

 There are a good many dungeon crawler games around today, including the recent and mighty Gloomhaven.
 All of them are very good in their own right and have their own reasons to shine, however, for me, Descent: Journeys in the Dark (Second Edition) holds its own for many good reasons:

 - Its rules are very smooth in play and don’t take too long to learn, many can be looked up along the way as situations arise.

 - The combat system is intuitive and simple especially if you have played other FFG games like Imperial Assault or X-Wing.

 - The narrative is very well thought through and promotes a sense of ownership especially in the Heroes’ players.

 - The entry level is reasonable with a good range of expansions.